-Anthony Murnane reports on the international underwater search team visiting the Irish midlands to search for the Lough Ree monster.
+An international underwater search team visits the Irish midlands to search for the Lough Ree monster.

 The search for the Lough Ness Monster is probably one of the world's best-known mysteries.
 Tourists flock to the Scottish lake in their thousands every year but in 2001 another group of people arrived in Ireland to search for one of Lough Ree's unknown creatures.
 Lough Ree sits on the border between counties Longford and Westmeath.